adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 gem 'mysql2', '0.3.18'
 ```

-We need to use the 0.3.18 version of the mysql2 gem, as that [comes packaged](https://traveling-ruby.s3-us-west-2.amazonaws.com/list.html) in Traveling Ruby.
+We need to use the 0.3.18 version of the mysql2 gem, as that [comes packaged](https://traveling-ruby.s3-us-west-2.amazonaws.com/list.html) with Traveling Ruby.
 Run `bundle install` to get the new gems via Bundler.

 Modify the `lib/hello.rb` file to have this: